Taikocuya/ALX/README.md

 ### restorebackup.rb

 Restores the backup from the `backup` directory and overwrites existing files in the `root` directory.
 The destination directory must exist.
-This command only considers files that can actually be examined by ALX.
+This utility only considers files that can actually be examined by ALX.

 ```bash